Blog – Posted on Sunday, Jun 17

 24. Strange Pilgrims by Gabriel García Márquez

 Written between 1976 and 1982, the twelve stories in this collection have one theme that joins them: Latin Americans adrift in Europe.
-Using the magical realism that characterizes most of his writing, García Márquez explores the feelings of melancholy, wonder, sorrow, and ambition that define the migrant experience.
+Using the magical realism that characterizes most of his writing, García Márquez, a giant in Latinx literature, explores the feelings of melancholy, wonder, sorrow, and ambition that define the migrant experience.

 Standout Story: “The Trail of Your Blood in the Snow”

 25. The Collected Stories by Grace Paley

 This 1994 National Book Award finalist brings together stories from The Little Disturbances of Man, Enormous Changes at the Last Minutes, and Later the Same Day, three previous collections by Paley.
 With changing points of view and a poignant voice, this collection features character-driven stories that intertwine humor with social and political issues as we follow the lives and relationships of people living in the Bronx.

 Standout Story: “A Man Told Me the Story of His Life”